 used in a very different business environment where technologies have a major role;

 consumers want to receive clear and manageable information in a short time;

-consumer it should diminish some of the requirements for the service providers, especially in the
+to the consumer it should diminish some of the requirements for the service providers,

-field of the pre-contractual information that needs to be provided;
+especially in the field of the pre-contractual information that needs to be provided

-with the Directive.
-It should also state which of the requirements of the specific legislation (such
+consistent with the Directive.
+It should also state which of the requirements of the specific

-as CCD, MCD, PSD 2 etc.) should be kept when distance marketing is executed.
+legislation (such as CCD, MCD, PSD 2 etc.) should be kept when distance marketing is

-generally addresses an “average consumer who is reasonably well-informed”.
-To ensure legal
+literature generally addresses an “average consumer who is reasonably well-informed”.

-As part of this objective, the European Commission is working to help consumers to access good quality
+part of this objective, the European Commission is working to help consumers to access good quality financial

 distance marketing.
 The Distance Marketing of Financial Services Directive (DMFSD) sets out what information